 With the abrupt shift in working arrangements experienced by most organisations borne of COVID-19, questions are showing up regarding the role of management in effective business performance.
-For instance:

 - How do supervisors / middle managers develop their more junior home-based staff beyond confirming that they’re spending the requisite amount of computer screen time?